Spin-valley physics in anomalous thermoelectric responses of the spin-orbit coupled $\alpha$-$T_3$ system with broken time-reversal symmetry: Formalism for the Berry curvature mediated anomalous thermoelectric transport

 \section{Formalism for the Berry curvature mediated anomalous thermoelectric transport}

-We now turn to the spin- and valley-resolved anomalous Hall effect (AHE) and anomalous Nernst effect (ANE).
-The AHE (ANE) corresponds to the generation of a transverse electric voltage in response to a longitudinal electric field (temperature gradient).
-The central origin of both effects is the Berry curvature, which introduces an anomalous velocity correction to the semiclassical equations of motion.
+The anomalous Hall (Nernst) effect refers to the generation of a transverse charge current in response to a longitudinal electric field (temperature gradient) in systems possessing finite Berry curvature.
+The Berry curvature acts as an effective magnetic field in momentum space and modifies the carrier dynamics by introducing an anomalous contribution to the electron velocity.
+In the following, we briefly outline the essential theoretical framework underlying anomalous thermoelectric transport.